expo/expo/docs/pages/versions/v39.0.0/sdk/app-auth.md

 ### `AppAuth.OAuthRedirect`

 Redirect scheme used to assemble the `redirectUrl` prop.
 In standalone apps, this is either the `android.package` (for Android) or `ios.bundleIdentifier` (for iOS) value from your `app.json`.
-However, for apps running in the Expo Client, `AppAuth.OAuthRedirect` is `host.exp.exponent`.
+However, for apps running in the Expo client, `AppAuth.OAuthRedirect` is `host.exp.exponent`.

 ### `AppAuth.URLSchemes`